swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

       tracks every deployable image.
     - **The Git/DVC rollback is the canonical recovery**: it restores the source of truth and lets the CI/CD pipeline redeploy the old version cleanly.
-    - **Kubernetes rollout undo is an incident-response shortcut**: it restores service immediately but does not change Git or DVC, so it does not replace the Git/DVC rollback.
     - **Real new distributions need retraining, not rollback**: Part 5 covers the labeling workflow.
     - **Close the issue when the decision is executed**: the alerting script